 READ THIS, I BEG YOU

-Today I have swatches of the Summer Reign collection from China Glaze.
+Today I have swatches of the new colors from Cirque for fall 2017.

 On my nails: N/A